 3. Daytime Stimulation

 Thirdly, Admiral Nurse Lyons focused on the need to keep Mum stimulated and interested throughout the day.
-I had mentioned that mum likes to rip up tissue papers and can become distressed especially in the afternoon and I find it hard to distract her from it.
+I mentioned that mum likes to rip up tissue papers and become distressed, especially in the afternoon, and I find it hard to distract her from it.
 I get caught up trying to finish day to day activities like cleaning and cooking etc.

 I had been very good at keeping mum interested during the day until she suffered from debilitating headaches.
-So now most activities happen in the morning when we do exercise, or mum helps with cooking or we go out to the garden etc.
+So now most activities happen in the morning when we exercise, or mum helps with cooking, or we go out to the garden.

 And, The Royal British Legion has created this Admiral Nurse activity leaflet with some useful ideas on activities that you could use in lockdown.

-Admiral Nurse Lyons also suggested using 3 therapeutic tools that could comfort mum when she was distressed or showing signs of it.
+Admiral Nurse Lyons also suggested using 3 therapeutic tools to comfort mum when she was distressed or showing signs of it.

 1. Doll Therapy

-It’s an effective way for a person with Alzheimer’s or most kinds of dementia to reduce stress and agitation.
+It’s an effective way for a person with Alzheimer’s or other forms of dementia to reduce stress and agitation.

-For more info, Click to read Dementia UK leaflet about Doll Therapy.
+For more info, Click to read the Dementia UK leaflet about Doll Therapy.